-tions and semi-analytic predictions.
-By simulating a mock survey matched to the real observations that one wants to compare with, and then running source extraction and photometry software on the mock and real images in identical manner, one can be sure that both data sets will be affected by any observational biases is much the same way.
+to 2.7 allows us to make comparisons between observations and semi-analytic predictions in a highly realistic way.
+By simulating a mock survey matched to the real observations that one wants to compare with, and then running source extraction and photometry software on the mock and real images in identical manner, we can in principle assess how certain observational biases affect the interpretation of the real data, and how this impacts on our comparison of those real data with the simulations.
+Of course, one has to be aware that other biases may be introduced simply due to the fact that the models are likely no perfect match to the real data.

-To compare number counts measured from a mock lightcone to those derived from our mock images based on that lightcone, we plot the two in Fig. 18.
-The figure shows counts from our simulated CANDELS UDS data in blue compared to the plain light cone data in black.
+As a first example, we compare the number counts measured from a mock lightcone to those derived from our mock images based on that lightcone.
+Fig. 18 shows the two types of number counts from our simulated CANDELS UDS data in blue compared to the plain light cone data in black.
 The counts extracted from the simulated image were not corrected for completeness.
-At bright magnitudes ($J, H \leq 22$ mag) the counts are in good agreement, but they diverge toward fainter magnitudes counts detected in the images compared to the lightcone on which the mock images are based.
-The extracted counts are about a factor of 2 lower than the lightcone counts at $J, H \sim 26.5$ mag.
+At bright magnitudes (J{125} , $H{160} \leq 22$ mag) the counts are in good agreement, but they diverge toward fainter magnitudes counts detected in the images compared to the lightcone on which the mock images are based.
+The extracted counts are about a factor of 2 lower than the lightcone counts at J{125} , $H{160} \sim 26.5$ mag.